 - How has the place been maintained?

-- Was there any ever damage from natural disasters, like fires, floods or earthquakes?
+- Was there ever any damage from natural disasters, like fires, floods or earthquakes?

 - Do all the appliances and systems (such as heating and A/C) still work?

 Ideally, you’ll get honest, detailed answers to these types of questions.
-Better still, these questions may prompt answer that may alert you to any quirks.
+Better still, these questions may prompt answers that may alert you to any quirks.
 For instance, perhaps the front door lock is sticky or the oven light is burnt out — all information that’s nice to have before you move in.

 2. Did you make any last minute improvements on the home?